stevenjmesser/visitmy.website/_posts/2020-11-15-stormy-seas.md

 ## Other things

-I lost steam with NaBloPoMo, but would like to write some more considered posts.
-Here’s an [index of blog posts from National Blog Writing Month 2020]({% post_url 2020-11-01-nablopomo-2020 %}).

 Ben’s [talk with Michael Marriott](https://noisydecentgraphics.typepad.com/design/2020/11/rdi-insights-talk-tuesday-night.html), the furniture and product designer, about boring magic was really good.
 It was fun just hearing two people kick about and find inspiration in a phrase that had helped our thoughts crystallise too.

 Earlier in the week I was reading William Morris’s lectures on useful work versus useless toil and ‘the lesser arts’, which struck a chord during the talk.
 When Ben was talking about the open source movement possibly having a place in design, it reminded me of Morris’s talking about decoration, ‘the lesser art’, and how everyone could take a delight in making a bowl.
 Everyone shares the same basic method but has opportunity to augment and extend as they please.